flyingmachine/brave-clojure-web/content/1-home.md

 ---
-title: Clojure for the Brave and True
+title: Clojure for the Brave and True, an Online Book for Beginners
 link_title: Introduction
 kind: documentation
 ---